How to use life insurance for charitable giving

 Donating your permanent policy

 If the policy stays active, you can continue to pay the premiums by paying them to the charity.
 Both these premiums and the policy are deductible on your income taxes.
-Work with your accountant or financial advisor to ensure you’re aware of all of the tax details.
+It’s best to work with your accountant or financial advisor to ensure you’re aware of all of the tax details.

 It’s possible to use your life insurance policy to support both your loved ones and an organization you care about.
 If you want to reserve some or all of your policy’s death benefit for a charitable gift, ask a Policygenius agent what the next steps are.